How To Dehydrate Pumpkin: Make Pumpkin Dog Treats, Pumpkin Spice

 Let's start with picking the right pumpkin.
 Ask the farmer to help you pick just the right one.
 The perfect pumpkin is generally one that feels solid and heavy for its size.
 Look for smooth, consistent coloring and no visible blemishes.

 Buy a few smaller ones, too, for dehydrating.
-Tell him you've learned how to dehydrate pumpkin on Easy Food Dehydrating!
+Tell the farmer you've learned how to dehydrate pumpkin on Easy Food Dehydrating! ;-)

 Pumpkin pieces drying